IBM/watson-stock-advisor/README.md

 When the reader has completed this Code Pattern, they will understand how to:

 * Create and use Watson Discovery and Cloudant NoSQL Database
-* Gather news from Discovery Watson News service
+* Gather news from the Watson Discovery News service
 * Obtain stock price information from Alpha Vantage
 * Deploy a Nodejs application to input stock choices and display information